 If you’re looking for a brief (650 word) summary on a topic in history you’re in the right place!
 You can find reading passages for U.S. History and World History topics and can download a PDF copy for yourself.
 If you need a digital copy there is a Google link provided as well.

 This is an ongoing project, so stop back frequently and see what we’ve added.
 When I say “we” I mean my brother and me.
 I have been teaching social studies for 19 years and my brother, Joe, is a historian.
 Between the 2 of us, we create these reading passages.

 TO VIEW A DIRECTORY ALL OF THE GLOBAL HISTORY PASSAGES CLICK HERE.

 After two world wars, world powers were loath to risk another full-fledged conflict, especially with nuclear weapons risking mass destruction.
 A “cold war,” with some “hot” proxy wars mixed in, over communism would occur instead.

 The United Nations, an international peacekeeping organization that unlike the League of Nations the United States joined, was formed as World War II ended.
 Unfortunately, hopes for world peace clashed with growing divisions between former allies.

-Each superpower built up their military, including nuclear capabilities, to safeguard their positions.
-This led to an arm race, a competition for military supremacy.
+Each superpower built up its military, including nuclear capabilities, to safeguard its positions.
+This led to an arms race, a competition for military supremacy.
 But, again, there was a fear of going too far.
 Of World War III.
-So, there were also continual attempts at detente, efforts to reduce tension.
+So, there were also continual attempts at detente, and efforts to reduce tension.

 If you’re looking for some lesson ideas to do with this reading passage I created a video you can watch here.